Thala Guli

 Thala Guli ('tah-lah 'goo lee) (තල ගුලි) also known as thala bola, gingelly or gingili balls or rolls, are traditional Sri Lankan sweetmeats, made with sesame seeds, salt and jaggery (palm sugar).
-Thala means sesame in Sinhala and guli or boli refers to whether they are made in the shape of a roll/cylinder or a ball/sphere.
+Thala means sesame in Sinhala and guli or bola refers to whether they are made in the shape of a roll/cylinder or a ball/sphere.
 In northeast Sri Lanka, they are known as ellu urundai or ellurundai (எள்ளுருண்டை) which in Tamil translates as sesame balls.